retrocomputacion/retrobbs/readme.md

 - PCM audio streaming: *WAV* and *MP3* files are converted to 4-bit 11520Hz PCM audio streams on the fly.
 Metadata is supported and displayed.

 - SID music streaming: .SID and .MUS files are converted to a stream of SID register writes.
 Only SID tunes that play once per frame (1X speed) are supported.
-This function requires the existence of the *SIDDump* or *SIDDumpHR* executables in the system path.
+This function requires the existence of the *SIDDumpHR* or *SIDDump* executables in the system path, if neither is found a slower Python implementation will be used instead.

 - YM2149/AY-3-8910 music conversion and streaming: .AY, .VTX and .VGZ files are decoded and converted to a stream of SID register writes.
 Cyclic envelope simulation is limited.
 Samples and some other special effects are not supported.

-- Video frame grabbing: Any file format supported by OpenCV2, files can be local or from an external URL.
+- Video frame grabbing: Any file format supported by OpenCV2/ffmpeg, files can be local or from an external URL.

 Currently included plug-ins: